 Our community partners tell us that they appreciate working with our students and staff and are amazed at the commitment and skills of our students.
 We are proud of the many accomplishments of our Nutana family—both students and staff!
 We definitely know we are making a difference for individuals and the community.

 Alongside our teaching staff, Nutana also has many support staff and services that are here to support our students in their success.
-The Integrated School-Linked Services (ISLS) team includes a nurse practitioner, mental health and addictions outreach, social worker, stay-in-school coordinator, community coordinator and a police liaison officer.
+Nutana has many supports for students includes a nurse practitioner, mental health and addictions outreach, social worker, stay-in-school coordinator, community coordinator and a police liaison officer.
 There is a breakfast program in the Lounge provided by the Salvation Army; the Jacoby Centre is a student-parent support program, and the school also offers Millie's Early Learning Centre.

 We are culturally responsive to student needs with opportunities in our Cultural Centre, classroom content, school events and in the community for our First Nations Inuit and Métis students and new Canadian students to feel valued and affirmed.